Summary: Shepard burns.

 "No, stay."
 She ground the palms of her hands into her sockets.
 "I've got something to ask you about anyway."

 "If I'm not interrupting you, I have a couple of questions myself.
 The Normandy's sensors picked up a hell of an explosion.
-I wasn't sure you'd made it out alive at first."
+At first, I wasn't sure you'd made it out alive."

 "You can say it," she said.
 "I blew up Aratoht.
 Three hundred thousand batarians gone like that, and you want to know the worst part?
 The worst part isn't that I did it, or that I'd do it again—it's that, for that second before I hit the shit button, I thought about those slavers that killed my family, and I was glad."

-Garrus didn't look half as startled as she'd expected, was, in fact, looking at her with far more gentleness and compassion than anyone as hardened as he was had a right to look.
+Garrus didn't look half as startled as she'd expected, was, in fact, looking at her with far more gentleness and compassion than anyone that hardened had the right to hold.
 "I'd be surprised if you didn't," he said.

 Shepard choked.
 "Sorry," she said.
 "What was that?"